george-language/george-language.github.io/book/chapter7.1.md

 Because both files live in the same folder (`src/`), the path doesn’t need anything fancy, just the filename.

-But if you need to reach up or down the folder tree, you can use `../` and folder names just like normal file paths:
+If you need to reach up or down the folder tree, you can use `../` and folder names just like normal file paths:

 ```
 fetch "../shared/helpers.glang";   # go up one folder, into shared/